README.md clean up readme 2 revisions

 git clone <repository>

-git checkout -b patch/my-fix
+git switch -c patch/my-fix

 # make and add changes

-git push origin patch/my-fix
+git push

 If your commit message includes a longer description, it will be rendered using markdown.
-When patch is applied, full description will be preserved in the commit log.
+When patch is applied, the full description will be preserved in the commit log.

 Updating a Patch #

 To update a patch, push more commits to the same branch.
-You can add commits, amend them, or rewrite history, Gitpatch will keep track of all the versions.
+You can add commits, amend them, or rewrite history; Gitpatch will keep track of all the versions.
 Reviewers can view and compare previous versions of the patch as it evolves.

 Applying a Patch #